AlexandruChi/Outdoor-Navigational-Watch/README.md

 # Outdoor Navigational Watch

-The project aims at building a watch designed to offer real-time information about the current UTC time, geographical position, and directional orientation, as well as environmental data including atmospheric pressure, calculated altitude, and ambient temperature.
+The project aims at building a watch designed to offer real-time information about the current UTC time, geographical position, and directional orientation, as well as environmental data including atmospheric pressure, calculated altitude, ambient temperature, ambient humidity.

 ## Hardware